nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Test case: Utilise the same test cases in Section 1 of Unmarking a person<br>
        Expected: Same results as the corresponding expected test case results in Section 1 of Unmarking a person, while still in the filtered list.

-    3. Test case: `unmark 7`, then `list`<br>
+    3. Test case: `unmark 6`, then `list`<br>
-       Expected: For `unmark 7`, the seventh contact is unmarked to `Not Done` and details of the unmarked contacts shown in the status message.
+       Expected: For `unmark 6`, the sixth contact is unmarked to `Not Done` and details of the unmarked contact shown in the status message.
                  After `list`, locate the unmarked person in the list and the person should still be `Not Done`.

 ### Saving data